Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 and the buyer will concede at rate

 These are the rates that make the other player indifferent between conceding and not conceding.

 Proposition 3 in Abreu and Gul (2000) implies that as the probability of commitment types $\varepsilon$ vanishes, the player with a lower concession rate will concede at time $0$ with probability close to $1$.
 If $\theta_i$ is common knowledge, then (\ref{sellerconcession}) and (\ref{buyerconcession}) imply that players will concede at the same rate when the seller offers $1+\theta_i-p_b$.
-This implies that the seller can secure a price of approximately $\max\big\{p_b,1+\theta_i-p_b\big\}$ \textit{either} by accepting the buyer's offer \textit{or} by counteroffering something slightly below $1+\theta_i-p_b$ and inducing the buyer to concede with probability close to $1$ at time $0$.
-Let
+This implies that the seller can secure a price of approximately $\max\big\{p_b,1+\theta_i-p_b\big\}$ \textit{either} by accepting the buyer's offer \textit{or} by offering something slightly below $1+\theta_i-p_b$ and inducing the buyer to concede at time $0$ with probability close to $1$.